Tsatsi/tsatsi.github.io/_posts/2019-09-19-swift-journey-day-5-and-sign-code.md

 - Select a provisioning file/s that you intend to use to the sign app and ensure that the right type of profile is selected(development or production).
 - Download the the provision file locally then upload it to appcenter.
 - Select the certificate that is intended to be used  for code signing and ensure that the right certificate is selected(development or production).

+## Conclusion

+After a couple of days falling off the wagon, I managed to read this again.
+I think it was a bit rushed and will be getting back to it at a later stage.